skfit-uni-luebeck/fhir-term-samples/README.md

 Via Spring MVC, the following endpoints are exposed via HTTP:

-`GET /metadata`: present the FHIR metadata as indented JSON `GET /metadata/version`: Print the FHIR Server name and version, as with Python and Java.
+- `GET /metadata`: present the FHIR metadata as indented JSON
+- `GET /metadata/version`: Print the FHIR Server name and version, as with Python and Java.

+In a Spring Boot app, you would generally do things similar to the Java implementation, so these exemplars only show the bare minimum to get started.